-When it comes to art, Stephanie Kelly knows a thing or two.
+When it comes to art, Stephanie Kelly, the Director of Affordable Art Fair knows a thing or two.
+Stephanie shares key insights on the Hong Kong art scene.

 Hailed from New Zealand, Stephanie has spent the last few years living in London and Singapore before settling in Hong Kong.
 She is currently the Director of Affordable Art Fair in Hong Kong which continues to develop audiences across the region and internationally.